 - Using Webrecorder.io to build web collections;

-Samantha Abrams is the Web Resources Collection Librarian for Ivy Plus Libraries, stationed at Columbia University in the City of New York, where she works with librarians to create accessible, thematic collections of at-risk web content.
+Instructor: Samantha Abrams was formerly the Head of Collections at the Center for Research Libraries.
+Previously, she was the Web Resources Collection Librarian for Ivy Plus Libraries, stationed at Columbia University in the City of New York, where she worked with librarians to create accessible, thematic collections of at-risk web content.
 Before Ivy Plus Libraries, Samantha worked at StoryCorps, where she managed the organization’s digital and physical assets, including born-digital audio and photos, physical paperwork, and electronic databases.
 Samantha has additional experience working in public libraries, publishing, and as a corporate archivist for the fast-casual restaurant chain Culver’s.
 She holds a Master’s degree in Library and Information Studies from the University of Wisconsin-Madison, and a Bachelor’s degree in English and Creative Writing from the University of Iowa.